RedPRL/sml-redprl/doc/src/language.rst

   ].

-One advantage of theorems over definitions is that RedPRL knows their type intriniscally; whereas definitions must be unfolded and proved to be well-typed at each use-site.
+One advantage of theorems over definitions is that |RedPRL| knows their type intrinsically; whereas definitions must be unfolded and proved to be well-typed at each use-site.

 .. _object-language: